emsesp/docs/Troubleshooting.md

 ems-esp:/# log debug
 ems-esp:/# call thermostat temp 15
 ```
 You should see a log statement pop in the console like `[thermostat] Setting thermostat temperature to 15.0 for heating circuit 1, mode auto` followed by which telegrams are being sent.
-If you see errors then reach out via Gitter or create a GitHub issue to get [Support](Support.md).
+If you see errors then reach out on Discord or create a GitHub issue to get [Support](Support.md).

 ### Settings are not saved and lost after restart